-Our corporate strategy and our activities are guided by the objective of making a sustainable contribution to economic, social and environmental development in our countries of operation, and in doing so achieving an appropriate return on investment for our shareholders.
+Through our business activities we aim to make a contribution to economic, social and ecological development while providing a sustainable return on investment for our shareholders.
 In this respect, we see good potential in the countries where we operate.
-ProCredit's business strategy is based on the formation of long-term relationships with our clients and staff and on careful risk management.
+Our business strategy is based on long-term relationships with our clients and staff as well as a conservative approach to risk.
+The group does not engage in speculative lines of business.